Noah2610/LD44-Stabman/README.md

 Timers for the current level and for the whole game will also appear
 once you start your second play-through on the same savefile.

+Most of what's written in this README is directed at the _post-jam_ version.

 ## Controls
 The exact controls are specified in the file `resources/config/bindings.ron`.
 You can change bindings in this file however you want; the syntax _should_ be self-explanatory enough.